ngs-lang/ngs/doc/ngslang.1.md

 * type - Built-in or user-defined data type, similar to Python, Ruby and other languages.
 * object - Instance of a type, similar to Python, Ruby and other languages.
 The phrase "MyType object" refers to an Instance of "MyType".
 * field - A named slot of an object, similar to field in Python, Java, etc.
-* attributes - Slot for auxiliary data on some most types of objects (the ones that are references, i.e. not Int,Bool,Null), typically a `Hash` or `null`.
+* attributes - Slot for auxiliary data on most types of objects (the ones that are references, i.e. not Int,Bool,Null), typically a `Hash` or `null`.
 * method - Built-in or user-defined function.
 User defined methods can be closures.
 * multimethod - A MultiMethod object containing ordered list of methods.
 When called, the appropriate method is selected from the list to perform the computation.